 The desktop version and online version differ.

-Note: If you’re a freelancer or sole-proprietor and you’d like to learn more about how QuickBooks Self-Employed can help you, read the review here.
+If you’re a freelancer or sole-proprietor and you’d like help in that department, read our QuickBooks Self-Employed Review.

 Intuit (Inuit.com) is the same company that owns TurboTax and Mint.
 It occupies a large swath of combined real estate in the tax prep, personal finance, and accounting markets.
 Fifty million people use Intuit products.

 It’s grown to become an all-in-one accounting system with tools for essential bookkeeping and accounting needs.
 It also has hundreds of app integrations to let you work seamlessly between tasks.

 QuickBooks boasts its software saves you 42 hours per month.
 The company has grown to seven million customers worldwide.